ddlawrence/BBB_ETH/README.md

 Built with GNU/ARM tools :-) on platform Win32 :-(
 Also builds with GNU tools on (Raspberry) Pi-Top laptop running Linux :-)

+ps If the project does not build correctly, get the tested zipfile from www.baremetal.tech